dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## Programming

 17. **No hiding in alpha** </br>
 Do not use alpha adjustment as a way to hide parts or whole UIs.
 If any element is invisible but his state is still set to **active**, it will take part in rendering process and use computational resources.
-Make sure to disable such element for the period of inactivity.
+Make sure to disable such elements for the period of inactivity.

 18. **Pool that scroll** </br>
 Use pooling approach for Scroll Views for cases like leaderboards or any long lists.
 This will ensure smooth loading, updating and behaviour of element-heavy UI objects.
 For specific pulling techniques visit [official page.](https://unity3d.com/ru/learn/tutorials/topics/best-practices/optimizing-ui-controls)